andreaskaempf/adventofcode2023/README.md

   Part 2, count up how many positions are *not* inside the shape (solved using ray tracing method).

-* **Day 11** (Go): Given a 2D terrain of symbols, start at 'S' and follow the Given a 2D field of 'galaxies' surrounded by space, first 'expand' this by doubling each row/column that is empty, and add up the manhattan distance between every pair.
+* **Day 11** (Go, Rust): Given a 2D field of 'galaxies' surrounded by space, first 'expand' this by doubling each row/column that is empty, and add up the manhattan distances between all the pairs.
 For Part 2, expand by factor of a million instead of doubling.

 * **Day 12** (Go): Given a pattern of '#', '.', and '?' symbols, and a list of numbers representing the lengths of blocks of '#', find the number of